For Australian and International Rights apart from North America contact Golvan Arts Management (https://www.golvanarts.com.au/contact-us).

 - Heart of Violence: Understanding Violence and Its Roots by Paul Valent

-For international rights contact Golvan Arts Management (https://www.golvanarts.com.au/contact-us).
-Manuscript available on request.
+For rights apart from Australia/New Zealand contact Golvan Arts Management (https://www.golvanarts.com.au/contact-us).

 Violence stalks our lives.
 It saturates our news and media.
 It takes our breath away, and our ability to think.

 Paul Valent is a child survivor of the Holocaust, who, since he was very young wanted to understand what happened to him.
 He wanted to prevent similar events engulfing children in the future.

 In his chosen profession as a psychiatrist, and in his serendipitous lifetime’s journey, Valent encountered many contexts of violence, ranging from bullying, criminal and sexual violence to wars and genocides.
 As he came to understand and heal survivors of these traumas, he published extensively, and he came to be recognised as a pioneering leader in the field of traumatology.

 In this work Valent turns his attention from victims to perpetrators of violence.
 Once again he draws on many contexts and disciplines, including latest neuroscience and his knowledge of traumatology.